 With such similar names, the Oakley Madman and the Oakley Badman can be easily mixed up.
-However, when looking at them, it’s easy to tell these two edgy pairs of Oakley sunglasses are distinctly different.
-Nevertheless, both the Oakley Madman and the Badman come from outer space, so we’re here to break down the differences and explain the similarities.
+However, when looking at them, it's easy to tell these two edgy pairs of Oakley sunglasses are distinctly different.
+Nevertheless, both the Oakley Madman and the Badman come from outer space, so we're here to break down the differences and explain the similarities. *These frames have been discontinued but if you are looking for the latest technical glasses from Oakley, hit us up here!

 We’ll take a look first at what the Oakley Madman and Badman have in common.
 Both frames are composed of the same material, a sturdy combination of high modulus die-cast aluminum and sand-blasted Oakley O-Matter.
 This results in very light, comfortable, all-day wearable glasses.
 The Oakley Madman and Badman both also exhibit a spring hinged system, which allows for a wider range of fit.
 Oakley’s signature unobtanium is also a shared feature between the two, so they stick to your face better as heat rises and sweat increases.